gddisney/RH-Zeta-Prime/README.md

 These results show a close matching of the tangent values between primes and zeta zeros, with tangent differences on the order of \( 10^{-5} \).

-### 4.2 Fourier Analysis Results
-The Fourier transform of the prime distribution revealed an oscillatory pattern, with a clear **wavelength** matching the periodic structure of the zeta zeros.
-This **wavelength analysis** serves as **real proof** that primes exhibit a periodic relationship with the zeros of the zeta function, strongly supporting the conjecture that the primes are distributed according to the behavior of the zeta zeros.

 ## 5. Discussion